-CHM 232R Organic Chemistry Recitation (1 credit)
+CHM 232R: Organic Chemistry Recitation

 The course is a supplement to the CHM 232 lecture course.
 In this course students will review and reinforce the topics in second semester of organic chemistry, biochemistry with particular emphasis on the synthesis and properties of different functional group families.
-Prerequisite: Co-enrollment with CHM 232.